floooh/fips/site/p040_crosscompiling.md

 > NOTE: Android MIPS is not yet fully supported on Oryol!
 {% endhighlight %}

-Finally iOS: this works a bit diffently since iOS compiling and debugging works best directly in Xcode.
+Finally iOS: this works a bit differently since iOS compiling and debugging works best directly in Xcode.
 Instead of a command line build, we only generate the Xcode project files, and then start Xcode: